vision3d-lab/CSE_Dataset/README.md

   <img src="https://github.com/vision3d-lab/CSE_Dataset/blob/main/assets/static_dynamic_seqs.gif" width="80%" height="auto">
 </p>

+### 2.4.
+Scene pointcloud
+We provide a point cloud for each environment.
+For generating the point clouds, we re-acquired depth images and poses to capture all intricate details.
+Based on the acquired depth images, we generated point clouds and aligned them to the world coordinate system using pose data.
+Finally, we refined the point cloud uniformly using the Farthest Point Sampling method.

 ## 3. Sequences
 We acquired sequences for a total of 3 indoor service environments (Hospital, Office, Warehouse), divided into Static / Dynamic versions.
 Details of each sequence can be found in the main paper.